fwiko/discord-minecraft/README.md

 # discord-minecraft
-A discord.py extension allowing you to easily communicate with your Minecraft server's console through discord.
+A discord.py extension allowing you to easily communicate with your Minecraft server's console through discord with no server-side dependencies.

 ## Getting Started